This article relates to Amigo’s first Scheme, which was rejected in May 2021.

-- Anyone with a balance owed will be better off in administration if Amigo uses a redress calculation that does not match FOS’s eg by applying a deduction for unpaid interested, Amigo has not yet said anything about this.
+- Anyone with a balance owed will be better off in administration if Amigo uses a redress calculation that does not match FOS’s eg by applying a deduction for unpaid interested.

 - Any borrower with default or a missed payment on their credit record will benefit from having that removed.
 This may be of far more value than a small cash refund… so if more Claims are upheld in administration more people may benefit from this.

 UPDATE In March the FCA said Amigo was not following the FOS approach to determining claims.
 So a lot of good claims may be rejected and those customers would be better off in administration if they have open loans or a credit record that need to be corrected.